TryphonX/cms-tuning-calculator/README.md

 <h3 align="center">CMS Tuning Calculator</h3>

   <p align="center">
     This web app tool is useful for tuning cars in the game (Car Mechanic Simulator 21).
 Provides a lot of functionalities that make tuning considerably easier as well as allowing you to explore the most efficient way of tuning the car to the desired boost percentage.
 All tuning combinations by this tool will always be "symmetrical" - it will not allow you to switch some of the same part with tuned parts, it's either all or nothing.
-This tool is <b><i>just a calculator</i></b> (at least for now), it will not recommend tuning setups on its own, it will just provide you with all the information you need to make your decision.
+This tool can also suggest the optimal setup if you want, or you can make your own informed decision.
     <br />
     <!--
 		<a href="https://github.com/TryphonX/CMS-Tuning-Calculator/docs/"><strong>Explore the docs »</strong></a>